George O'Brien (actor): Military service

 During World War II, O'Brien served as a beachmaster in the Pacific, and was decorated several times.
 He left service with the rank of commander.
 He later joined the United States Naval Reserve and retired with the rank of captain in 1962, having four times been recommended for the rank of admiral.

 Following his service in World War II, O'Brien occasionally took featured parts in films directed by John Ford, including Fort Apache, She Wore a Yellow Ribbon, and Cheyenne Autumn.
-O'Brien's last leading role was in the 1951 movie Gold Raiders, with O'Brien's handling the action and the Three Stooges' (Shemp Howard, Larry Fine, and Moe Howard) doing comedy routines.
+O'Brien's last leading role was in the 1951 movie Gold Raiders, with O'Brien handling the action and the Three Stooges' (Shemp Howard, Larry Fine, and Moe Howard) doing comedy routines.

 While serving in the Naval Reserve, O'Brien took on a project for the Department of Defense as part of President Eisenhower's "People to People" program.
 He was project officer for a series of orientation films on three Asian countries.
-One of these films, on Korea, was directed by John Ford.
+One of these films, This Is Korea, was directed by John Ford.
 The other two countries covered were Formosa (Taiwan) and the Philippines.